redsun1988/KreegingGridSearchCv/README.md

-A small extension over pykrige to support GridSearchCV and automatically fit the krige model over regression's model error.
-The ErrorKrigeRegressionAdapter is used to combine a regression class and Krige.
-The [Krige model](https://en.wikipedia.org/wiki/Kriging) is calculated over the besic_regressor errors if errors have geo correlation.
-The geo correlation is calculated automatically via a Moran value.
+A small extension over pykrige to support GridSearchCV and automatically fit a krige regression model over regression's model error.
+ErrorKrigeRegressionAdapter is used to combine a regression class and the krige regression model.
+The Krige regression model is calculated over the besic_regressor errors if errors are spatially correlated.
+The geo correlation is calculated automatically via the Moran's I index.
 Read more about Kriging [here](https://link.springer.com/chapter/10.1007/978-3-319-78999-6_29).

 **basic_regressor** - the basic regressor model that you would like to use